Installation

 Option B: Publish and Customize

-Publish the theme file to your project if you want to customize the colors:
+Publish the assets to your project if you want to customize the colors:

 php artisan vendor:publish --tag=plume-assets